scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

 extensive information visualization framework and a suite of 3D interaction widgets.
 The toolkit supports parallel processing and integrates with various GUI toolkits such as Qt.
-Python bindings expose nearly all VTK classes and class methods, making it possible to write full VTK-based applications exclusively in Python.
+Python bindings expose nearly all VTK classes and functions, making it possible to write full VTK-based applications exclusively in Python.
 VTK also includes interfaces to popular Python packages such as NumPy and matplotlib.
 Support for writing custom VTK algorithms in Python is